After a drunk driving arrest in Texas, you must act quickly to prevent the Texas Department of Public Safety from revoking your driver’s license.

 If you do not request an ALR hearing within the 15-day deadline, you will automatically lose your driver’s license for a minimum of 90 days and a maximum of two years.

-An ALR hearing attorney, however, can help you explore your options if you miss your deadline to request an ALR hearing.
 For example, you may be able to request an occupational driver’s license that authorizes you to drive for employment purposes or to attend school.

 If you need to request an ALR hearing, fight for your license in an ALR hearing in Texas, or explore your other options, contact Austin Hagee Law Firm today.